Frequently Asked Questions (FAQ)

 We will:

-Because my approach is different from traditional talk therapy, we focus early on how your system responds, not just the details of what has happened.
+Because my approach is different from traditional talk therapy, the focus early on is less about going into every detail and more about understanding how your body responds underneath the surface.

 You don’t need to have everything figured out before you start.